"

-We already learned about the most basic types of intervals.
-In this chapter, we will learn about all the other intervals, compound intervals, inversions, and consonance and dissonance.
+We have already covered the most basic types of intervals.
+In this chapter, we will explore all the other intervals, compound intervals, inversions, and concepts of consonance and dissonance.

-We learned that when you increase a minor interval by a half step while maintaining its interval number, it becomes a major interval; we also learned that when you decrease a major interval by a half step while maintaining its interval number, it becomes a minor interval.
-However, what happens when you increase a major interval by a half step?
-Or when you decrease a minor interval by a half step?
+We learned that increasing a minor interval by a half step while keeping its interval number turns it into a major interval.
+We also learned that decreasing a major interval by a half step while maintaining its interval number turns it into a minor interval.
+But what happens when you increase a major interval by a half step?
+Or decrease a minor interval by a half step?
 What happens when a perfect interval becomes smaller or larger?

 Example 9.1.1.
 Harmonic minor scale

-The space between [latex]\hat6[/latex] (le) and [latex]\hat7[/latex] (ti) is neither a half step nor a whole step: the interval is larger than a whole step.
-Indeed, the harmonic minor scale contains what is called an augmented second.
+The space between scale degree 6 (le) and scale degree 7 (ti) is not a half step or a whole step: the interval is larger than a whole step.
+In fact, the harmonic minor scale includes what’s called an augmented second.

-Interval qualities outside the realm of perfect, major, and minor are called augmented and diminished intervals.
-Notice the two paths interval qualities can take (Example 9.1.2).
+Interval qualities that are outside the categories of perfect, major, and minor are called augmented and diminished intervals.
+Notice the two possible paths interval qualities can follow (Example 9.1.2).

 Example 9.1.2.
 Other qualities

-- Recall that certain interval numbers can only be perfect, while others can only be major or minor.
-The chart above shows how the path taken by a perfect interval differs from the path taken by a minor/major interval.
+• Recall that some interval numbers can only be perfect, while others can only be major or minor.
+The chart above illustrates how the path taken by a perfect interval differs from that taken by a minor or major interval.

-- The perfect intervals include the perfect unison (P1), perfect fourth (P4), perfect fifth (P5), and perfect octave (P8).
+• The perfect intervals are the perfect unison (P1), perfect fourth (P4), perfect fifth (P5), and perfect octave (P8).

-- Notice that an augmented interval is only one half-step larger than a perfect interval while it is two half-steps larger than a minor interval.
+• Note that an augmented interval is only one half-step larger than a perfect interval, while it is two half-steps larger than a minor interval.

 You may also abbreviate diminished as “d” or “dim.” and augmented as “A” or “aug.”
-For this book, we will be using o for diminished and + for augmented.
+For this book, we will use o for diminished and + for augmented.

-Recall that there are two ways to make an interval smaller by a half step: lower the top note or raise the bottom note.
-In order to make a perfect or minor interval into a diminished interval, you can use either method.
+Remember that there are two ways to reduce an interval by a half step: lower the top note or raise the bottom note.
+To turn a perfect or minor interval into a diminished one, you can use either method (Example 9.1.3).

 Example 9.1.3.
 Diminished intervals

-- Example 9.1.3B1: B-flat to G-flat is a minor sixth.
-Notice that for diminished intervals, we begin with the minor sixth and not the major sixth.
-If we begin with the major sixth, we would need to make the interval smaller by a whole step (i.e., two half steps).
+• Example 9.1.3B1: B flat to G flat is a minor sixth.
+Note that for diminished intervals, we start with the minor sixth rather than the major sixth.
+If we started with the major sixth, we would need to make the interval smaller by a whole step (that is, two half steps).

-There are two ways to make an interval bigger by a half step: raise the top note or lower the bottom note.
-In order to make a perfect or major interval into an augmented interval, you can use either method.
+There are two ways to make an interval larger by a half step: raise the top note or lower the bottom note.
+To turn a perfect or major interval into an augmented interval, you can use either method (Example 9.1.4).

 Example 9.1.4.
 Augmented intervals

-- Example 9.1.4B1: B-flat to G is a major sixth.
-Notice that for augmented intervals, we begin with the major sixth and not the minor sixth.
-If we begin with the minor sixth, we would need to make the interval larger by a whole step (i.e., two half steps).
+• Example 9.1.4B1: B flat to G is a major sixth.
+Notice that for augmented intervals, we start with the major sixth instead of the minor sixth.
+If we started with the minor sixth, we would need to increase the interval by a whole step (i.e., two half steps).

-If you begin with a major interval and make it diminished, or if you begin with a minor interval and make it augmented, it requires a reduction or increase of two half steps instead of one.
+If you start with a major interval and make it diminished, or if you start with a minor interval and make it augmented, it requires a reduction or increase of two half steps instead of one (Example 9.1.5).

 Example 9.1.5.
 Changing intervals by two half steps

-Augmented and diminished intervals can be overwhelming for students.
-Always begin with what you know (i.e., perfect, major, and minor intervals) and work from there.
+Augmented and diminished intervals can be confusing for students.
+Always start with what you know ( that is, perfect, major, and minor intervals) and build from there.

 Augmented and Diminished Intervals